A Guide to Security Awareness Training for Businesses

 How to Train Employees on Cybersecurity

-It’s tempting to picture a perfect security program that ensures your workforce never clicks on a suspicious link or downloads a malicious attachment but it’s important to remember that security awareness is not an all-or-nothing effort.
-When building your human firewall through Security Awareness Training, incremental gains are important.
-Following a few best practices can help you stack your incremental gains and strengthen your human firewall.
+Creating a perfect security awareness program that ensures your team never clicks on a suspicious link or downloads a harmful attachment is tempting.
+However, security awareness is not an all-or-nothing effort.
+Building a strong human firewall through Security Awareness Training relies on small, incremental improvements.
+Following best practices can help you achieve these gains and strengthen your defenses.

 What Should a Security Awareness Program Include?